 - as far as possible, a code snippet that allows full reproduction of your problem.

 Getting set up¶

 If you want to contribute, we recommend you fork our Github repository, then create a branch representing your work.
 When your work is ready, you should submit it as a pull request from the Github interface.

-Numba has a number of dependencies (mostly numpy and llvmpy) with non-trivial build instructions.
-Unless you want to build those dependencies yourself, we recommend you use Conda to create a dedicated development environment and install precompiled versions of those dependencies there:
+Numba has a number of dependencies (mostly NumPy and llvmlite) with non-trivial build instructions.
+Unless you want to build those dependencies yourself, we recommend you use conda to create a dedicated development environment and install precompiled versions of those dependencies there.